Robert Serumaga: Life

 Born to a Roman Catholic family in Buganda, Serumaga was raised by his mother, Geraldine Namotovu.
 He won scholarships to study at St Mary's College, Kisubi and St Henry's College, Kitovu.
 He studied economics at Trinity College, Dublin, where he encountered Irish theatre and the Theatre of the Absurd.
 He returned to Uganda in 1966 or 1967.
 Initially employed as a government economist, he soon moved towards the theatre.
-He founded the National Theatre Company in 1967, writing A Play (1967), The Elephants (1970) and Majangwa (1971) for them.
+He founded the National Theatre Company in 1967, writing A Play (1967), The Elephants (1970) and Majangwa (1971) for it.
 These plays were all influenced by absurdism, the lack of narrative action mirroring the stagnation of Ugandan society under Milton Obote.

 In 1971, the year Idi Amin came to power, Serumaga founded a private theatre group made up of fourteen school leavers.
 Initially known as Theatre Limited, the group was later renamed the Abafumi ("Storyteller") Theatre Company.
 Serumaga drew on the theories of Constantin Stanislavski and Jerzy Grotowski to train his company in the psychological identification of actor and character.
 More fundamentally, he created a new dramatic form for Abafumi.
 By means of an abstract drama of physical movement and dance, political criticism of Amin could be enacted without censorship:

 Amayrikitti was even performed at Amin's invitation at the 1974 Organization of African Unity Meeting in Kampala, with Amin describing it approvingly as "gymnastics".